danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 "Read the baseline screenshots and the current phase screenshots and tell me if anything looks different."
 ```

 Claude would load all 9 pairs of PNGs and compare them.
-If something changed — a spacing shift, a color difference, a layout jump — it would describe exactly what changed and in which screenshot.
-Not "these pixels differ" but "the card border radius looks slightly sharper, and there's a small increase in the spacing above the heading."
+If something changed — a spacing shift, a color difference — it would describe exactly what changed and in which screenshot.
+Not "these pixels differ" but "the card border radius looks slightly sharper, and there's a small increase in the spacing above the heading on the home page."
 This gave me a plain English description of what changed — specific enough to direct Claude to fix it.
 And because we were comparing after each individual phase, the regression had to be from whatever that phase had just touched.

 ## Results